YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The scalp does not need to be perfect.
 It needs to be stable enough for the procedure.
 If the skin is quiet, there is no broken surface, no spreading redness, no pus, and no uncontrolled scratching, surgery may remain reasonable.
 If the itch is intense enough that the patient keeps touching or scratching the scalp, the early recovery period becomes harder and riskier.

 The worst approach is hiding the symptom because the date is already booked.
-Tell the clinic exactly what is happening.
+Send the clinic a clear description of what is happening.
 Clear photos, the shampoo or medicine name, how long it has been present, and whether it is improving all matter more than one word like dandruff or itch.
 An itchy thinning area also does not prove that hair loss is suddenly accelerating.
 I judge the visible skin first, then the hair loss pattern.

-Low-risk itching is usually mild, short-lived, and not linked to visible inflammation.
+Itching is usually lower risk when it is mild, short lived, and not linked to visible inflammation.
 The scalp may feel a little dry after a shampoo change, seasonal weather change, travel stress, or hair product irritation.
 There may be a few small flakes, but the skin is not raw, wet, swollen, hot, painful, or covered with thick scale.

-Even a small symptom belongs in the pre-surgery review, because it can become bigger after the scalp is shaved, washed differently, disinfected, and handled for several hours.
+Even a small symptom belongs in the review before surgery because it can become bigger after the scalp is shaved, washed differently, disinfected, and handled for several hours.
 If the scalp looks calm and the patient can avoid scratching, this is usually a planning detail rather than a reason to cancel the procedure.
+The clinic should know about it before travel, not only on the morning of surgery.

 The clinic may adjust the washing plan, ask for updated photos, or advise a gentler routine before travel.
 That is different from giving medical clearance to ignore an active flare.